 Castello di Amorosa opened its doors to the public for the first time on Monday April 9, 2007 – this work of medieval architecture in the new world was conceived by long time Napa vintner Dario Sattui (also known as il padrone), owner of V. Sattui winery.
-Dario purchased this 171-acre property in what is now the Diamond Mountain District in 1992 (one of 17 sub appellations within Napa Valley).
+Dario purchased this 171-acre property in March 1993 in what is now the Diamond Mountain District, one of 17 sub appellations within Napa Valley.
 This is an immense structure and down to the smallest detail, resembles a real medieval castle.
 Construction began in 1994 and lasted about 15 years with much of this time spent on the underground vaults and caves.
 We had the privilege of touring (translation: sneaking in) to the castle construction site several times before it was even open.

-As expected with such a unique structure, “the castle” as it is colloquially called by locals in the Napa Valley attracts sizable crowds.
-If you would like to visit with the fewest amount of people, consider arriving on a winter weekday at 930am when they open (visits are by appointment).
+As expected with such a unique structure, “the castle” as it is colloquially called by locals in Napa Valley attracts sizable crowds.
+Guests interesting in visiting with the fewest amount of people should consider arriving on a winter weekday at 930am when they open (visits are by appointment).

-Parking is in a lot located near the main entrance.
-The first few parking spots have been converted over to use by wine club members only.
+Parking is in a large lot located near the main entrance.
+The first few parking spots are reserved for use by wine club members only.
 During busy weekends, cars are wrapped around the road leading in front of the winery and down the main road.
 Simply put, this is one of Napa’s most popular wineries and it can get extremely crowded.
 Of all the wineries we have visited in Napa Valley this one offers one the best chance of hearing languages from around the world as the castle sees a diversity of visitors from numerous countries.

 The castle contains four levels of underground cellars, by numbers – 100+ rooms spread over 8 levels, 121,000 square feet or from another perspective, encompassing some 3 acres of rooms!
 Nearly 200 containers of shipping materials were transported from Europe and over 8,000 tons of locally quarried stone were used in the construction all chiseled by hand by 16 different stone masons.
 Nearly 1 million handmade bricks were shipped over from Italy.
 Dario shipped other pieces of the castle over from Italy as well as hired Italian craftsmen to hand paint exquisite colorful frescos and other murals.